azhur/interview/forex-mtl/README.md

     - The Forex will support only 1k rps.
 As basically the cache won't help here at all.
  2. Map `Forex` request (1 pair) to the `One-Frame` request (2 pairs, ie: `USDEUR`, `EURUSD`) and cache the `One-Frame` result for 5 mins.
     - This reduces the `One-Frame` requests number, but still we won't meet our '10k' requirement.
+ 3. Use scalacache with Caffeine, make `One-Frame` api call for all the currency pairs and cache the results under one dummy key.
+    - the downside of this is that on parallel `Forex` requests at the same time when cache should be reloaded, multiple `One-Frame` requests will be issued as the Caffeine cache is sync.
- 3. Use a cache with a periodic loader which queries `One-Frame` every 4 mins for all pairs at once.
+ 4. Use a cache with a periodic loader which queries `One-Frame` every 4 mins for all pairs at once.
     - This would consume `360 (24*60/4)` `One-Frame` requests only.
 As the loader will happen in background, 1 min will be reserved for the `One-Frame` request completion, so the response data is not stale ( < 5 mins).